oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/README.md

 # Analytical Data Platform

 Oracle's [Data Platform](https://www.oracle.com/data-platform/) delivers a complete, open, and intelligent platform to cater to all analytical workloads from the largest lakehouses to the smallest data marts, from a cloud data warehouse to a distributed data mesh; it delivers these workloads at scale and with enterprise-grade security and performance to tackle the most demanding data workloads.

+Reviewed: 19.12.2023

 # Table of Contents